 Check that method execution is allowed and not that the user has a fixed permission.
 Rather than checking for Read permission in code, check that the appropriate method can be called using the PublicServiceAccessService bean.
 This avoids hard coding to a specific permission implementation and is essential if you intend to mix records management and the content repository.
-The access restrictions for public service methods may change.
+The access restrictions for public service methods can change.
 The PublicServiceAccessService bean allows you to test if any public service method can be invoked successfully with a given set of arguments.
 It checks all the entry criteria for the method and, assuming these have not changed, the method can be called successfully.
-The method call may still fail if the conditions for the returned object are not met or some security configuration has changed, such as an ACE is removed, a user is removed from a group, or the method fails for a non-authorization reason.
+The method call can still fail if the conditions for the returned object are not met or some security configuration has changed, such as an ACE is removed, a user is removed from a group, or the method fails for a non-authorization reason.

 For those coming from an RBAC background, Alfresco has roles in the RBAC sense only for limited internal use.
 To implement RBAC in Alfresco, use zoned groups.
-These groups will not appear in the administration pages of the Alfresco Explorer and Alfresco Share web clients as normal groups (unless you also add them to the APP.DEFAULT zone) but can be used to assign users and groups to roles.
+These groups will not appear in the administration pages of Alfresco Share as normal groups (unless you also add them to the APP.DEFAULT zone) but can be used to assign users and groups to roles.
 This approach has been taken in Alfresco to support roles in Alfresco Share.
 To map RBAC terminology to Alfresco: operations map to method calls on public service beans, objects map to method arguments including nodes (folders, documents, and so on).
 Users and permissions/privileges map directly.
 Alfresco allows the assignment of permissions to users or groups.

 By default, the owner of an object can manage any aspect of its ACL.
 Users with ChangePermissions rights for a node can also change its ACL.
 If users have the ability to alter the ACL associated with an object, they can allow other users to do the same.
-There is no restriction on the permissions they may assign.
+There is no restriction on the permissions they can assign.
 The Alfresco model supports liberal discretionary access control with multi-level grant.
 A user who can grant access can pass on this right without any restriction.
 In addition, anyone who can change permissions can carry out the revocation of rights: it is not restricted to the original granter.
 Normally, when someone can perform an operation you would not expect it is because they own the node and therefore have all permissions for that node.